post-self/post-self.ink/content/stories/prophecies.md

 If I Dream nodded slowly.
 "Far be it from me to dispel what curtains keep despair from leading you after her."

 She laughed and shook her head.
+"There is no suicide in me, thankfully."

 "When I received her sensorium message, I nearly refused to attend out of protest.
 I think many of us saw the writing on the walls when we heard that uncertain steeliness in her voice."